Troy repair support

 Why this matters: A sprinkler system can technically turn on and still be functionally distressed if coverage, sealing, pressure behavior, or shutoff integrity no longer support proper irrigation.

-Use this page when leaks, dead zones, weak coverage, or functionally distressed behavior are the main problem.
-Move up to the city hub when the property needs broader seasonal planning or support-page routing.
+Stay on this page when leaks, dead zones, weak coverage, or functionally distressed watering are the clearest problem.
+Move up to the city hub when the property needs broader seasonal planning, related service decisions, or a clearer full-system path.

 Start with: Troy irrigation service • County repair page: Irrigation repair • Matching local lighting page: Troy lighting